-UNICORE uses the Log4j logging framework (http://logging.apache.org/log4j/1.2/), which supports many useful options, such as logging to the server's syslog (on Linux).
-Log4j is configured using a config file.
-By default, this file is CONF/logging.properties.
-To change the default, edit the start script (CONF/startup.properties) or, on Windows, the CONF/wrapper.conf.
-The config file is specified with a Java property log4j.configuration.
+UNICORE uses the Log4j/2 logging framework. (http://logging.apache.org/log4j/2.x/manual/configuration.html).
+The config file is specified with a Java property log4j.configurationFile.

-You can change the logging configuration at runtime by editing the logging properties file.
+You can change the logging configuration at runtime by editing the logging.properties file.
 The new configuration will take effect a few seconds after the file has been modified.